open-telemetry/opentelemetry.io/content/en/docs/demo/services/quote.md

 In this demo, metrics are emitted by the batch trace and logs processors.
-The metrics describe the internal state of the processor, such as number of exported spans/logs, the queue limit and queue usage.
+The metrics describe the internal state of the processor, such as number of exported spans/logs, the queue limit, and queue usage.

-This is enabled by setting the environment variable `OTEL_PHP_INTERNAL_METRICS_ENABLED=true`.
+You can enable metrics by setting the environment variable `OTEL_PHP_INTERNAL_METRICS_ENABLED=true`.

 A manual metric is also emitted, which counts the number of quotes generated,